 - (a) Contents.
 To initiate a lawsuit, a petition must be filed with the court.
-A petition must contain: - (1) the name of the plaintiff; - (2) the name, address, telephone number, and fax number, if any, of the plaintiff's attorney, if applicable, or the address, telephone number, and fax number, if any, of the plaintiff; - (3) the name, address, and telephone number, if known, of the defendant; - (4) the amount of money, if any, the plaintiff seeks; - (5) a description and claimed value of any personal property the plaintiff seeks; - (6) a description of any other relief requested;

-- (7) the basis for the plaintiff's claim against the defendant; and - (8) if the plaintiff consents to email service of the answer and any other motions or pleadings, a statement consenting to email service and email contact information.
+A petition must contain: - (1) the name of the plaintiff; - (2) the name, address, telephone number, and fax number, if any, of the plaintiff's attorney, if applicable, or the address, telephone number, and fax number, if any, of the plaintiff; - (3) the name, address, and telephone number, if known, of the defendant; - (4) the amount of money, if any, the plaintiff seeks; - (5) a description and claimed value of any personal property the plaintiff seeks; - (6) a description of any other relief reqested; - (7) the basis for the plaintiff's claim against the defendant; and - (8) if the plaintiff consents to email service of the answer and any other motions or pleadings, a statement consenting to email service and email contact information. - (b) Justice Court Civil Case Information Sheet.
+A justice court civil case information sheet, in the form promulgated by the Supreme Court of Texas, must accompany the filing of a petition and must be signed by the plaintiff or the plaintiff's attorney.
+The justice court civil case information sheet is for data collection for statistical and administrative purposes and does not affect any substantive right.
+The court may not reject a pleading because the pleading is not accompanied by a justice court civil case information sheet.